Part 2 of 2

 - Create an internal reporting structure for detecting, reporting, and communicating to reduce any attack crisis.

 - Have actions ready to put in place in-house to limit or contain any cyberattack impact.

 The Order of Bringing System Back Online

 There should be an organisational list of what to do in case of a system breach or cyberattack that may have affected your system or network.
 All staff members should be alerted as to who is responsible and the communication methods and check-off areas of each step.

 Data Backup: It’s recommended that all companies have multiple, continuous, and separate backups for their systems.
 In this way, if one backup has been breached during an attack there will be alternates to rely on.

-The use of Multi-factor authorization will reduce if not eliminate any unauthorized attempts at system access.
+The use of Multi-factor authorisation will reduce if not eliminate any unauthorised attempts at system access.
 Administrative privileges should be limited and all remote, as well as standard users, monitored.

 Replace all operating systems, hardware and software that are unsupported or old.
 Deploy automated updates and test any patches quickly.